 Making an Appointment with the School Counselor

-In the event of a situation where a counselor is needed immediately, Mrs. Anderson can locate the counselor.
+In the event of a situation where a counselor is needed immediately, Mrs. Morse can locate the counselor.
 It is important to keep all appointments that are scheduled, whether they are arranged by the student or the counselor.
-Parents may also arrange to meet with the school counselor by calling Mrs. Anderson at 265-3636 to make an appointment.
+Parents may also arrange to meet with the school counselor by calling Mrs. Morse at 265-3636 to make an appointment.

 Financial Aid and Managing College Costs (a Zoom presentation for Rutland County schools).
-October 21st at 6:30 p.m.
-If interested, please register here.
-For more information visit https://www.vsac.org/events/financial-aid-managing-college-costs-4.
+Several dates in November and December.
+Please see dates and to register at https://www.vsac.org/events

 Financial Aid Help with VSAC (individual one-hour sessions).
 Please view the VSAC events list and register for a date and time that works for you.

 There are three basic levels of aid: federal, state, and local (College based aid is simply determined and awarded independently of applications.)